Xeway/ERC/README.md

 - `premium`: **10000000000000000000** *(10 \* 10^(DAI's decimals))*
 - `type`: **European**

-Once the contract created, Bob has to transfer the collateral to the contract.\
+Once the contract created, Bob has to transfer the collateral to the contract.
+This collateral corresponds to the funds he will have to give Alice if she decides to exercise the option.
+For this option, he has to give as collateral 8 LINK.\
 He does that by calling the function `approve(address spender, uint256 amount)` on the LINK's contract, with as parameters the contract's address (`spender`) and for `amount`: **8000000000000000000**.\
 Then he can execute `create` on the contract in order to "validate" the option.